ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Reverse Throttle</strong></td>
    <td>

 When switched high, forces throttle reverse in Plane for steepening descents.
 Normally, this is controlled by flight mode via the :ref:`USE_REV_THRUST<USE_REV_THRUST>` parameter.
-See :ref:`automatic-landing` for more information on setup of reverse thrust.
+See :ref:`automatic-landing` for more information on the setup of reverse thrust.

 .. raw:: html